dcarpintero/machine-learning/BERT.md

 # BERT
 *[Summary of the Google publications about BERT listed in the references below]*

-[BERT (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) is a Natural Language Representation Model developed by Google in 2018.
-It addresses the problem related to the shortage of specific training data for Natural Language Processing.
+[BERT (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) is a Natural Language Representation Model developed by Google in 2018 aimed at addressing the problem related to the shortage of specific training data for Natural Language Processing.

-It is designed as a unified architecture to (i) pre-train [non-directional] representations from unlabeled text, and (ii) fine-tune the result - using a smaller labeled dataset - with additional output layers, in order to carry out a wide range of corpus-level and token-level downstream tasks, such as:
+It is designed as a unified architecture to (i) pre-train [non-directional] representations from unlabeled text, and (ii) fine-tune the result - using a smaller labeled dataset - by incorporating one additional output layer.
+This allows to carry out a wide range of corpus-level and token-level downstream tasks, such as:

 - Sentiment Analysis: ["Fine-grained Sentiment Classification using BERT"](https://arxiv.org/abs/1910.03474);
 - Text Classification: ["How to Fine-Tune BERT for Text Classification?"](https://arxiv.org/abs/1905.05583) and ["DocBERT: BERT for Document Classification"](https://arxiv.org/abs/1904.08398);